Job flexibility has more of an effect on the workplace than you can probably imagine.

 “Of the 30% of credentialed women who leave the workforce, 70% say they would have stayed if they had access to flexibility.”werk.co

-The availability of flex time is far and few, which is what tends to be the case with new mothers.
+The availability of flex time is far and few, and that especially impacts new mothers.

 Take it from somebody who has gone through new kids and was able to create her own flexible schedule: